Idowufaith-data/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * **0. My name is Betty**
   * [0-iambetty](./0-iambetty): Create a script that switches the current user to the user betty.
   * You should use exactly 8 characters for your command (+1 character for the new line)
-  * You can assume that the user betty will exist when we will run your script
+  * You can assume that the user betty will exist when we run your script

 * **1. Who am I?**
   * [1-whoami](./1-whoami): Write a script that prints the effective username of the current user.